 “You sure?”
 Laura asked.

 I watched the driver closely as he set it down.
-His eyes avoided mine, and his intermittent smile was friendly but awkward.
+His eyes avoided mine, and his smile came and went a few times, friendly but a little nervous.
 I wondered if that was his personality, or if it was the package.
 Did he know what it was?
 He must have.

 “Do you know how much it weighs?”
 I asked.